onzfonz/comp227/src/content/2/en/part2a.md

 [we covered in part 1](/part1/a_more_complex_state_debugging_react_apps#web-storm-ide-debugger-introduction).
 You can also get help from search tools and LLMs to help you understand the errors, just not to produce solutions.

-The original author added this chapter to the material after the model answer for the next question exploded completely (due to props being of the wrong type), and it had to be debugged using `console.log`.

 ***As you continue through, please remember the [pledge](/part1/a_more_complex_state_debugging_react_apps#web-developers-pledge) you took to help you improve as a web developer***.

+> **FYI:** If you see errors in ESLint related to props validation and you are unsure what they are, you may want to go back and look at the [explanation about those errors in part 1](/part1/introduction_to_react#possible-error-message)
+> **Also:** The original author added this chapter to the material after the model answer for the next question exploded completely
+(due to `props` being of the wrong type), and it had to be debugged using `console.log`.

 </div>